ColorlibHQ/fancybox-for-wordpress/readme.txt

 = 3.2.0 =
 * Admin UI minor update
 * Removed unneeded ie css file
+* Added option in Behaviour tab to exclude links that target .pdf files from being displayed in the lightbox

 = 3.1.9 =
 * Replace $.fancebox with $.fancyboxforwp.